gruyaume/goops/docs/how_to/manage/index.md

 # How-to: Manage charm resources

-These guides cover how to manage the following charm resources using `goops`:
+These guides cover how to manage commonly used charm resources using `goops`:

 - [Integrations](integrations.md)
 - [Config](config.md)